CS-DS-125/125book/source/05-StringsListsAndFiles/Files.rst

    s = '1 2\t 3\n 4'
    print(s)

-The built-in function ``repr()`` can help.
-It takes any object as an argument and returns a string representation of the object.
-For strings, it represents whitespace characters with backslash sequences:
+The built-in function ``repr()`` can help by explicitly showing you the 'invisible' characters in your file.  ``repr()``  takes any object as an argument and returns a string representation of the object.
+If we pass in a string,  ``repr()`` returns  that string with 'invisible' characters shown as backslash sequences:

 .. activecode:: files18